 Friday, September 12, 2008

 The pictures and setting are utterly lush and truely decadent - just as good as a visit to the chateau.
-I was inspired to do my version of this heavenly line-up of L'ile flotante -floating island with pink pralines and green tea custard.
+I was inspired to do a version of this heavenly line-up of L'ile flotante/floating island with pink pralines and green tea custard.

 The inside is every bit as yummy as the cover: Decadent Desserts: Recipes from Chateau Vaux-le-Vicomte.

-Here's a model of an old dessert, decorated with architectural details.
+A model of an old dessert, decorated with architectural details much like Antonin Careme.

-This is the author of Decadent Desserts and resident owner of the chateau, Countess Cristina de Vogüé.
-It's hard to believe even a cracker crosses her lips much less the fabulous creations inside her cookbook.
-Note the countess is wearing an apron with the chateau's symbol, l'ecqureuil or squirrel.
+The author of Decadent Desserts and resident owner of the chateau, Countess Cristina de Vogüé.
+Sylph-like, it's hard to imagine even a cracker crossing her lips much less the fabulous desserts in her cookbook.
+Note the countess is wearing an apron with the chateau's symbol, l'ecqureuil/squirrel.

 BONNE WEEK-END!